ooni/probe-cli/docs/design/dd-003-step-by-step.md

 conn, err := dialer.DialContext(ctx, /* ... */)
 ```

-In the latter case, it's obvious that we're *decorating* the original
+In the latter case, it's evident that we're *decorating* the original
 dialer with an extended dialer that knows how to perform network
 measurements.
 In the former case, it feels magic that we're setting some
-value as an opaque any inside of the context and there's a documented
+value as an opaque any inside of the context, and there's a documented
 promise we'll use this value.
 (In fairness, however, the second implementation could be extended with wrappers
-that make it look like the first one, which should solve the clarity
+that makes it look like the first one, which should solve the clarity
 problem entailed by using a context *to do dependency injection*.)

-Debugging in particular feels clumsy.
+Debugging, in particular, feels clumsy.
 Suppose we are taking a code path
 that, for some reason, does not honor the value put inside the context.
 In such a case, we would be more puzzled than we would be when we're
 explicitly wrapping a type.
-I will return to discuss this topic when we
+I will discuss this topic when we
-analyze the next tactic, because the next tactic is all about reducing
+analyze the next tactic because the next tactic is all about reducing
-cognitive burden and avoiding the context.
+the cognitive burden and avoiding the context.

 #### Issue #3: we obtain a flat trace

-The easiest implementation of this approach yields a flat trace.
+The most straightforward implementation of this approach yields a flat trace.
 This
 means that one needs to be careful to understand, say, which events are
 caused by a DNS-over-HTTPS lookup and which events instead belong to the
 HTTP round trip that used a DNS-over-HTTPS resolver as part of the round
 trip.
 When eyeballing a measurement, this is relatively easy.
 But
-programmatically walking the trace is more error prone.
+programmatically walking the trace is more error-prone.

-A possible solution to overcome this flat-trace problem is to try to
+A possible solution to overcome this flat-trace problem is to
-assign numbers to distinct HTTP round trips and DNS lookups, such that
+assign numbers to distinct HTTP round trips and DNS lookups so that
-later it is possible to make a sense of the trace.
+later it is possible to make sense of the trace.
 This was indeed the
 approach we chose initially.
 However, this approach puts more pressure
-onto the context magic, because it does not just suffice to wrap the
+on the context magic because it does not just suffice to wrap the
 context once with WithValue, but you need to additionally wrap it when
 you descend into sub-operations.
 (Other approaches are possible, but I
-am going to discuss this one because it looks conceptually cleaner to
+will discuss this one because it looks conceptually cleaner to
 create a new "node" in the trace like it was a DOM.)

 To illustrate what I mean: when you enter into a DNS lookup using a DNS